Experienced judge assigned to officers’ cases in Floyd death

 Earl Gray, Lane’s attorney, told The Associated Press he wouldn’t think of removing Cahill.
 When asked if all four officers will face trial together or ask to be tried separately, Gray said that issue hasn’t been discussed yet, but it will be now that a judge has been assigned.

-Chauvin’s attorney said he had no comment.
-Messages left with the other defense attorneys were not immediately returned Friday.
+Attorneys for Chauvin and Kueng had no comment.
+Messages left with Thao’s attorney were not immediately returned Friday.

 Floyd, a black man who was handcuffed, died May 25 after Chauvin, a white officer, used his knee to pin Floyd to the ground.
 Chauvin, who kept his knee on Floyd’s neck even after Floyd stopped moving, has been charged with second-degree murder, third-degree murder and manslaughter.